dsiu13/JS-Notes/EJS/ch1.md

 # Short-Circuiting of Logical Operators
 - || and && convert the value on the left side to a Boolean type in order to decide what to do.
 - This functionality allows it to fall back to a default value.
-- The expression to their right is evaluted only when needed.
-This is called short-circuit evalution.
+- The expression to their right is evaluated only when needed.
+This is called short-circuit evaluation.